 “I can,” I said, “if you’re with me.
 I figured you would be.”

-His lips parted a bit as he stared beyond me for a moment.
-Then he smiled and said, “Yeah.
+His lips parted as he stared beyond me.
+He smiled and said, “Yeah.
 I didn’t realize you’d be willing to quit so soon.”

 “Quit?
 Who said anything about quitting?”

 “Are you an only child, Del?”

 He rolled his eyes.
 “Well, there’s why.
 You haven’t got any idea.”

 He closed his eyes.
 “No, no, Del.
 I’m sorry.
 I just mean you might not be aware of the difficulties here.
 I’ll support your decision.
 It’s your body.
 You make the choice.”

 I looked into his eyes, and I believed him.
 Everyone believes chocolate.
 Chocolate doesn’t lie, chocolate makes you happy, and chocolatetold me it would be there for me ’til the end of time.

 I tried to stop singing “Paradise by the Dashboard Light” in my head.

 When Michael didn’t meet me at the bar that night, I called him.